nsrr/cfs-documentation/pages/manuals/rhinometry/12-04-rhinometry-calibration.md

 1. Fit the calibration tube to the end of the rhinometer while it sits on a flat surface.
 2. The calibration command will already be highlighted at the bottom of the screen.
 Press **Enter** to start the calibration.
-3. After hearing a series of clicks, the program will present a message saying “calibration OK” across the screen.
+3. After hearing a series of clicks, the program will present a message saying 'Calibration OK' across the screen.
 The highlight automatically moves to “Acquire” and data can be collected.
-4. If “bad cal” message, exit to MS-DOS and typing **“ncnose”**.
-This stands for New Calibration and reboots the system so to speak.
+4. If 'Bad Cal' message, exit to MS-DOS and type **'ncnose'**.
+This stands for New Calibration and reboots the system.

 <div class="center">